GaiaNet-AI/docs/docs/user-guide/apps/cursor.md

 After the installation, click the settings button on the top right button.
 Then, click on Models to configure the model.

-Firstly, we will need to add a model named `codestral` and turn off all the other models like gpt4O.
+Firstly, we will need to add a model named `llama` and turn off all the other models like gpt4O.

 Secondly, go to the OpenAI API Key section and click on Override OpenAI Base URL.
-Type `https://codestral.us.gaianet.network/v1` here.
+Type `https://llama.us.gaianet.network/v1` here.

 As for the OpenAI key part, write several characters here.
 Click on Verfiy to test if the connection is correct.